petarturukalo/rpibld/README.md

 **General**
 * [BCM2711 datasheet](https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf):
 SoC used in the Raspberry Pi 4 Model B
-* [BCM2711 device tree source](https://github.com/raspberrypi/firmware): used to find some
-memory-mapped register base addresses not available in the BCM2711 datasheet, clock rates, etc. To get the source download the linked repo and convert the Raspberry Pi 4 Model B device tree blob to its source with device tree compiler command `dtc -I dtb -O dts boot/bcm2711-rpi-4-b.dtb`.
+* [BCM2711 device tree source](https://github.com/raspberrypi/firmware): used to find some peripheral memory-mapped register base addresses not available in the BCM2711 datasheet, clock rates, etc. To get the source download the linked repo and convert the Raspberry Pi 4 Model B device tree blob to its source with device tree compiler command `dtc -I dtb -O dts boot/bcm2711-rpi-4-b.dtb`.